 In the ordinary course of its business the Company incurs costs that, for tax purposes, are determined to be qualified research expenditures within the meaning of IRC §41 and are, therefore, eligible for the Increasing Research Activities credit under IRC §41.
-The R&D credit carryforward as of December 31, 2019 is \$915,982 and \$1,812,301 for Federal and California, respectively.
-R&D credit carryovers are limited under IRC §383 to \$0.3M a year.
-The R&D credit carryforwards begin expiring in the calendar year 2021 for federal purposes.
-The Company has adjusted the deferred tax assets related to Federal R&D credit carryover to account for any expiring tax credits.
+R&D credit carryovers generated prior to March 29, 2018 are limited under IRC §383 to \$0.3 million a year for both federal and state purposes.
+The Company has adjusted the deferred tax assets related to Federal R&D credit carryover to account for any tax credits that will expire unused due to the IRC §383 limitations.